ValKmjolnir/Nasal-Interpreter/README.md

 0x00000011: nop    0x00000000
 ```

-2021/6/21 update: Now gc will not collect nullptr.And the function of assignment is complete,now these kinds of assignment is allowed:
+2021/6/21 update: Now gc will not collect nullptr.
+And the function of assignment is complete,
+now these kinds of assignment is allowed:

 ```javascript
 var f=func()